eachristgr/Computer-Architecture/Lab01/README.md

 ( a ) The file **config.ini** can verify the choices we made at the beginning, in particular:

+- In line 13 we can see that the system has 2 memory channels.
-- Line 65: type=MinorCPU defines that the CPU type is Minor.
+- In line 15 we can see that the cache line size is 64.
+- In line 21 the memory addresses start from 0 and ends in 2147483648.
+A range that corresponds to 2GB of memory.
-- Line 58: clock=250 indicates that the CPU clock is set at 1000000000000 / 250 = 4GHz.
+- In line 58 we can see that the CPU clock ticks every 250 ticks of the system, so the CPU frequency is 4GHz.
+- In line 65 the CPU type is MinorCPU.
-- Line 113: numThreads=1 defines the use of just one core for the execution.
+- In line 116 the numThreads=1 defines the use of just one core for the execution.
-- Lines 1427, 1557: ranks_per_channel=2 is the default number of memory ranks per channel.
-The memory channels have the names defined in line 13.
-- Line 21: mem_ranges=0:2147483648 defines 2GB of memory size.
+- In line 183 and 222 we can see that the dcache size is 32768 bytes.
+- In line 260 we can see the range of the walker cache.
+- In line 911 the range of icache is mentioned.
+- In line 911 we can see that the icache size is 49152 bytes.

 ( b ) In the file **stats.txt** in line 14 system.cpu_cluster.cpus.committedInsts, shows that the number of instructions committed is **5028**.

 ( c ) In the file **stats.txt** in line 493 system.cpu_cluster.l2.overall_accesses::total, shows that the number of overall (read+write) accesses to L2 cache is **479**.
+If this value can not be accessed, we can copmput it by collecting information from the other caches.

 ### 3. In-Order CPU Models
 There are 4 types of in-order CPUs.
 In-order means that they execute the instructions by the order they arrive to the CPU.